rpajanssen/java-triangle/exception-handling/before/README.md

 and BlacklistedLastNameException then you know these are the only two expected exceptions and you know what you need to handle.
 The code has become cleaner and quicker to comprehend.
 Also the exception handlers can now be cleaner.
-You don't need to use code lik instanceof or similar.
+You don't need to use code constructs like instanceof or similar.

 Note that Sonar (and other static code analyzers) will probably warn you about this as well.